2giosangmitom/2giosangmitom.github.io/content/posts/database-systems/index.md

 The **degree of participation** refers to the number of records in one table that can be associated with a single record in a related table.
 For instance, one student may have anywhere from 1 to 5 enrolled courses, which defines the degree of participation for the relationship between **Students** and **Courses**.

-Got it!
-Here's the same content but with the table format maintained, including the references to the images for clarity.

 ### Integrity-Related Terms

 #### Field Specification